mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 <br />

 Well it just says:

-any float number could be there including nan and in such case..
-BOOM So please kind person writing the code, go back to your function and add something to deal with nan's (not a number) cases
+- any float number could be there including nan and in such case..
+BOOM :boom:

+- so please kind person writing the code, go back to your function and add something to deal with nan's (not a number) cases

+So all in all its not rocket science.
+Its just a way of automaticaly trying to find a way to break your functions in a way that you have new test cases to write and guard around.

+And you dont need to ruin your test patterns or delete your already made tests.
+You can run Hypothesis-based tests side by side other tests with pytest :thumbsup: .

 ---